A-Shariatix/ELK_Stack/README.md

 ## Overview
 This project is a demo implementation of a system that aggregates, stores, and visualizes logs and metrics.
 The deployment through Docker-Compose provides Elasticsearch for storage, Kibana for visualization, a Fleet cluster consisting of three nodes to manage Elastic Agents, and an Elastic agent configured to collect data from a Linux server.
 A custom bridge network named "project" has been created to provide isolated interconnection between containers.
 Multiple mount points and volumes have been set for data persistence.
-See the description below for more details about docker-compose.yml file.
+See the description below for more details about each service in Docker-Compose file.

 ## Description
 **Elasticsearch**:<br>